sap-tutorials/sap-build-apps/tutorials/codejam-05-spa-simple-process-flow/codejam-05-spa-empty-process.md

     >The editor will remove leading and trailing spaces.

-    After adding all the 4 Inputs, the Dialog should look like this.
+    After adding all the 4 inputs, the dialog should look like this.

     ![Complete Adding Process Inputs](10_Complete_Adding_Process_Inputs.png)